nithyakr/repo-discovery/README.md

 | StarBasedScoreRule          | Score based on Repository stargazersCount  |
 | UpdateRecencyBasedScoreRule | Score based on Repository pushedAt recency |

+A Rule property map is passed to all the scoring rules so that the scoring rules are adjusted based on contextual decisions.

 ## 3. Extend